 Billing systems are often viewed as accounts receivable as the billing system assists in the collection (receipt) of money from customers.
 Billing systems are also part of accounts payable (for inter-carrier settlements) as customers often use services from other companies such as wireless roaming, long distance, and call completion through other networks.

 Billing systems are high-end, reliable and expansive softwares, which provide various functionalities.
 Here is a list of most important features but not limited to the following:

 Rating & billing: This involves rating the products or services usage and producing monthly bills.

 Payment processing: This involves posting of the customer payments to customer's account.

 Credit control and collections: This involves chasing the outstanding payments and taking appropriate actions to get the payments.

 Disputes and adjustments: This involves, recording any customer disputes against their bills and creating adjustments to refund the disputed amount in order to settle the disputes.

 Pre-pay and post pay services: This involves supporting both pre-paid and post-paid customer base.

-Multilingual & multiple currencies: Multilingual and multiple currencies support is required if the business is spread across glob and have multinational customers or if the government regulations demand for it
+Multilingual & multiple currencies: Multilingual and multiple currencies support is required if the business is spread across the globe and have multinational customers or if the government regulations demand for it.

 Inter-carrier settlements: This involves sharing of revenue between carriers that provide services to each other's customers.